julelang/jule/README.md

 > [Website documentation](https://julelang.github.io/website/pages/docs.html?page=getting-started-install-from-source) for install from source.

-When you enter the directory where the source code is located, you can find some compilation scripts for compiling of JuleC. <br>
+When you enter the directory where the source code is located, you can find some compilation scripts for compiling of JuleC. \
 These scripts are written to run from the [src](./src) directory:

-+ `build`: scripts used for compile. <br>
+- `build`: scripts used for compile.
-+ `brun`: scripts used for compile and execute if compiling is successful.
+- `brun`: scripts used for compile and execute if compiling is successful.

-JuleC aims to have a single main build file. <br>
+JuleC aims to have a single main build file. \
-JuleC is in development with the [Go](https://github.com/golang/go) programming language. <br>
+JuleC is in development with the [Go](https://github.com/golang/go) programming language.

 ### Building with Go Compiler